 4. Service Design Thinking Focuses on Creating Value for Users

 Part of what separates great customer service from average service is knowing what the customer wants and providing it for them before they even ask.
 But all too often, companies will have policies in place that conflict with this in an attempt to create a healthier bottom line.
 What they fail to realize is that while they are worried about how a few dollars may impact the bottom line, they are creating a negative customer experience, which can be significantly more costly if they suffer from poor brand image.
-For example, a hotel may have a policy of not giving guests extra towels or personal care items that customers may have forgot in an attempt to reduce costs.
+For example, a hotel may have a policy of not giving guests extra towels or personal care items that customers may have forgotten in an attempt to reduce costs.
 Yet, by providing these simple items to guests, it can improve their experience and create a better image for the hotel.

 5. Service Designs Should Account for Special Events